afiodorov/afiodorov.github.io/_posts/2017-12-28-attachment-styles.md

 spot.
 I would say that this book is essential if suspect that you are in an anxious-avoidant relationship.

 Um... thanks for reading?
-No, seriously, thank you.
+No, seriously, thank you!